Symbols are one of the earliest forms of written communication.

 Doing some due diligence before you choose a symbol is especially important if you run an international business.

 Choosing multiple symbols for your brand can have its pitfalls.
-You don’t want to choose symbols that have conflicting or unexpected ideas.
+You don’t want to select symbols that have conflicting or unexpected ideas.

-Symbols can be combined in very powerful ways, but research is again your best protection against unfortunate combinations.
+Symbols can be combined in compelling ways, but research is again your best protection against unfortunate combinations.